mattyoung101/slingshot/README.md

 Future features are planned on the [issue tracker](https://github.com/mlyoung101/slingshot/issues).

 ### Current state
-Slingshot is relatively stable and is ready for testing in larger projects.
+Slingshot is quite stable and is ready for testing in larger projects.
 I'm actively using it myself daily to develop my PhD dissertation.
 Please keep me posted!

 ### Timeline